apostolova90/SoftUni---JavaScript/README.md

-This repository contains all the exercises from the JS Courses from SoftUni, I took:
+This repository contains all the exercises from the JS Courses from SoftUni:
-Basics, Fundamentals and advanced
+Basics, Fundamentals and Advanced